Saturday, February 21, 2015

 4. He did not give any theory.
 He only criticized others sociologist’s theory.

-5. He has no specific explanation to the middle class farmer.
+5. He has no specific explanation for the middle-class farmer.

-6. Without village Bourgeoisie and village proletariat there arise other classes, but he has no opinion about this class.
+6. Without the village Bourgeoisie and the village proletariat, other classes arise, but he has no opinion about this class.

-7. He did not get the time to presenting his theory.
+7. He did not get the time to present his theory.
 He just got his theory in the time of debating.